This topic is about Jesus Christ in his full personhood. Let’s use the Question and Answer format for clarity and conciseness.

 4..
 If Jesus is truly human, did he have a sin nature?

-No, because man with a sin nature is not truly human; he is less than that.
-Man is degraded in his essence, because it is tainted by sin.
-The Virgin birth prevented him from having a sin nature.
+No, because man with a sin nature is not truly human; humankind is less than that.
+Humankind is degraded in his or her essence, because it is tainted by sin.
+The virgin birth prevented Jesus from having a sin nature.
 He is the True Man, but also the Unique Man.

 5..
 Was Jesus able to sin while he was in his body?